Video Question Answering: Datasets, Algorithms and Challenges: Introduction

-This paper thus gives a more comprehensive and meaningful survey to VideoQA, for the purpose of learning from the past and shaping the future.
-Our major contributions are summarized as followings.
-(1) We review the recent methods covering both Factoid VideoQA and Inference VideoQA.
-Besides, we propose a reasonable split of current datasets for clear comparison of algorithms: VideoQA, Multi-modal VideoQA, and Knowledge-VideoQA.
-(2) We propose a taxonomy to categorize existing VideoQA techniques as: Memory, Transformer, Graphs, Modular Networks and Neural-Symbolic methods.
-Also, some meaningfully insights are included: attention modelling, cross-modal pre-training, hierarchical learning, multi-granularity ensemble, and progressive reasoning.
-(3) We analyze existing methods from the perspective of the challenges encountered in the various VideoQA tasks, and provide meaningful insights for future research.
+This paper thus gives a more comprehensive and meaningful survey to VideoQA, in the hope of learning from the past and shaping the future.
+Our contributions are as follows.
+(1) We provide a clear taxonomy to VideoQA.
+We can either classify existing VideoQA tasks into Factoid VideoQA and Inference VideoQA according to the fundamental challenges embodied in QAs, or classify them into normal VideoQA, Multi-modal VideoQA, and Knowledge-based VideoQA according to the multi-modal information invoked in the QAs.
+(2) We categorize existing VideoQA techniques as Memory, Transformer, Graph, Neural Modular Network, and Neural-Symbolic method.
+Along with the techniques, some meaningful insights are also included: attention modeling, cross-modal pre-training, hierarchical learning, multi-granular ensemble, and progressive reasoning.
+(3) We analyze existing methods from the perspective of the challenges encountered in the various VideoQA tasks and provide our prospects for future research.